MicrosoftDocs/win32/desktop-src/TermServ/addlstotslsgroup-win32-tslicenseserver.md

 - TlsWmiProv.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # AddLStoTSLSGroup method of the Win32\_TSLicenseServer class

 Adds the Remote Desktop license server to the Remote Desktop Connection Broker (RD Connection Broker) License Servers group on a domain controller in the same domain as the Remote Desktop license server.

 ## Syntax